hicksj4/hicksj4/essays/finalproject.md

 Post Creation Page:

-- Form for creating a new post with fields for description, tags, and media upload or embed link.
+- Form for creating a new post with fields for description, tags (sound or art), and media upload or embed link.

 Post Detail Page:

 - Displays the post's media content, description, and likes count.
-    Allows users to 'like'/'heart' the post.
+    Allows users to like/heart the post.

 Search and Discovery Page:

-- Search bar and filters to find posts or artists by category, tags, or keywords.
+- Search bar and filters to find posts or artists by category or keywords.

 Admin Dashboard: